Last Updated on

 Meet the friendly cats on Roosevelt Island!

 Cat lovers, I haven’t forgotten about you.
 The Cat Sanctuary in Southpoint Park is a non-profit cat sanctuary on Roosevelt Island where you can visit twenty-two friendly strays that live here full-time.
 Please consider making a donation if you visit!
+I got to say hello to one of these kitties when I was on Roosevelt Island recently!

 Take an architectural tour of New York by boat